tomtourwe/tomtourwe.github.io/_posts/2025-12-27-working-with-an-AI-partner.md

 ---
-title: "Working with an AI partner: considerations for an effective proposal"
+title: "Working with an AI partner: considerations for a strong R&D proposal"
 layout: post
 ---

-*Practical guidance for innovation projects and proposal writing*
+Based on lessons learned across multiple AI innovation projects, this article describes practical characteristics of a strong AI partner and a well-structured collaboration.
+They can be used as a checklist when developing an R&D funding proposal and help increase the likelihood of your proposal being accepted.

 Many organizations turn to external AI partners when they want to start an innovation project but lack deep in-house expertise.
 This is a sensible approach — AI projects are complex, multidisciplinary, and often experimental.
 At the same time, the number of companies positioning themselves as AI experts has grown rapidly, with many making similar promises of strong expertise and excellent results.

 In this crowded landscape, success depends less on bold marketing claims or advanced technology and more on how well the partnership is structured and how well it fits the project.
 Selecting the right AI partner is therefore not just about technical capability, but about alignment in expectations, ways of working, and long-term goals.

-Based on lessons learned across multiple AI innovation projects, the sections below outline practical characteristics of a strong AI partner and a well-structured collaboration.
-They can be used as a checklist when developing an R&D funding proposal and help increase the likelihood of your proposal being accepted.

 ---